ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 * If C is a more specific concept than T, push C onto the stack.
   In other words keep pushing concepts as they get more specific.
 * If C has the same specificity as T, pop T from the stack and push C.
+  If two concepts have the same specificity, there is no *a priori* reason to prefer one vs. the other, so take the most recent one.
 * If C is more general than T, pop all concepts from the stack that have specificity >= C. In other words, pop all concepts more specific than C, since C could represent the start of a new concept hierarchy.